jadeadedokun/cs2006-python-1/README.md

 ### Dependencies

-Apart from the Python standard library, this program requires for coverage to be installed by running the following line on the terminal:
+Apart from the Python standard library, this program requires for coverage to be installed for unit tests by running the following line on the terminal:
 ```
 pip3 install coverage
 ```